2011 Wisconsin protests: Background

-Under collective-bargaining agreements, employers and unions had negotiated health insurance considerations from carrier to cost to benefits.
-Contributions for health insurance of active employees total 38.8% of wages.
-For private-sector workers nationwide, as of 2011, the average is 10.7%.
-Public-sector unions may also have cover health insurance for retirees, which can have significant cost.
-This is especially the case for teachers in many states, because the eligibility rules of their pension plans often induce them to retire in their 50s, and Medicare does not kick in until age 65.
+Under collective-bargaining agreements, employers and unions had negotiated health insurance considerations.
+In 2011, contributions for health insurance of active employees totaled 38.8% of wages, while for private-sector workers nationwide the average was 10.7%.
+Some public-sector unions also provided health insurance for retirees.
+This is especially the case for teachers in many states, due to eligibility rules of their pension plans and Medicare.
 According to David Cay Johnston, prior to Act 10, Wisconsin state employers paid 5% of employee wages into their pension as was negotiated under the principle of "deferred compensation."

-In January 2011, the state legislature passed a series of bills providing additional tax cuts and deductions for businesses at "a two-year cost of $67 million."
-In early February, the Walker administration projected a budget shortfall in 2013 (Wisconsin functions on two-year budgets) of $3.6 billion and a $137 million shortfall for the fiscal year ending June 30, 2011.

-The Walker-backed bill proposed to alleviate the budget shortfall included taking away the ability of public sector unions to bargain collectively over pensions and health care and limiting pay raises of public employees to the rate of inflation, as well as ending automatic union dues collection by the state and requiring public unions to recertify annually.
+In January 2011, the state legislature passed a series of bills providing additional tax cuts and deductions for businesses at "a two-year cost of $67 million".
+In early February, the Walker administration had projected a $3.6 billion budget shortfall in 2013 and a $137 million shortfall for the fiscal year ending June 30, 2011.
+The Walker-backed bill proposed to alleviate the budget shortfall included taking away the ability of public sector unions to bargain collectively for pensions and health care, limiting pay raises of public employees to the rate of inflation, ending automatic union dues collection by the state, and requiring public unions to recertify annually.
 The bargaining changes exempted the unions of public safety officers, including police, firefighters, and state troopers.
-Walker stated that without the cuts thousands of state workers would have to be laid off.
+Walker stated that without the cuts, thousands of state workers would have to be laid off.

-The protests and demonstrations began following Walker's introduction of Assembly Bill 11 to the Wisconsin State Assembly on February 14, 2011.
+Protests and demonstrations began following Walker's introduction of Assembly Bill 11 to the Wisconsin State Assembly on February 14, 2011.